Provide Layer 2 Access to a Tenant - LEGACY

 - Ensure the physical network is set to Bridged Mode and is powered on.

-- From the Main Dashboard, navigate to Networks > Virtual Wires.
+- Navigate to Networks > Virtual Switch Ports.

 -

-Select New to create the first half of the virtual wire.
+Select New to create the first half of the Virtual Switch Port.

 -